 - Obesity is a factor, but it is not the only factor.
 Every fat person does not have diabetes.
 Weight does play a major role along with other factors.

-- Not have a healthy eating habit could lead to diabetes.
-If a person doesn't pay much attention to the carbohydrates and sweets he eats, he could end up with the disease.
+- Not having a healthy eating habit could lead to diabetes.
+If a person doesn't pay close attention to the carbohydrates and sweets he eats, he could end up with the disease.

 - Physical inactivity is another risk favor.
 However, it does not mean that a person who goes to the gym every day will not end up with diabetes.

 - Diabetes is more common among certain ethnic groups, such as Native Americans, African Americans, Hispanic Americans and Asian Americans/Pacific Islanders.
-That doesn't means that all Caucasians are in the clear.
+That doesn't mean that all Caucasians are in the clear.

 - If a woman had gestational diabetes while pregnant, she could develop Type 2 diabetes later when she is no longer pregnant.

 Keep in mind that none of the above risk factors mean that a person will get the disease.
-It is better for concerned people to get a blood sample tested by their doctor to find out if they have the disease.
+It is better for concerned people to get a blood sample tested by their doctor to find out if they are diabetics.